 Unfortunately, the SNAP (Snapcraft) is still not workable on Windows subsystem Linux systems, so we can’t use that.
 Thus, the option left is via their download page.

-Now come to Ubuntu (WSL) window and type wget and then press right click of the mouse to paste the link.
+Now come to Ubuntu (WSL) window and type wget with the download URL.

 Step 4: Extract NextCloud server files